Consumption Partial Insurance in the Presence of Tail Income Risk: Results

 \subsection{Linear consumption function}

-We present estimates of the linear consumption function, first, targeting only second moments of the joint income-consumption distribution and, subsequently, targeting second as well as higher-order moments of the joint distribution.
-The full set of moments targeted in each case is shown in appendix \ref{SubSubAppendix::Identification_Targeted_Moments_LinearFunction}.
+We present estimates of the linear consumption function, first, targeting only second moments of the joint income-consumption distribution and, subsequently, targeting second as well as higher-order moments.
+The full set of targeted moments is shown in appendix \ref{SubSubAppendix::Identification_Targeted_Moments_LinearFunction}.

 \